deepakkum21/angular-19-signal/Signals/README.md

 ## Detecting signal changes with the effect() API

 1.  computed() API, gives us way to know when a dependent Signal has changed, and resulting in calculating new value for derived Signal.
+2.  `should not update any signal in effect()`
-2. But what if instead of calculating the new value of a dependent signal, we just want to detect that a value has changed for some other reason?
+3. But what if instead of calculating the new value of a dependent signal, we just want to detect that a value has changed for some other reason?
-3.  a situation where you need to detect that the value of a signal (or a set of signals) has changed to perform some sort of side effect, that does not modify other signals
+4.  a situation where you need to detect that the value of a signal (or a set of signals) has changed to perform some sort of side effect, that does not modify other signals
-4.  in effect() there should be invoking of Signal (not in condition/setTimeout), because of this effect() runs atleast once.
+5.  in effect() there should be invoking of Signal (not in condition/setTimeout), because of this effect() runs atleast once.
-5. Best place to define effect is in constructor, why?
+6. Best place to define effect is in constructor, why?
     - To know the dependency Injection Context, so that while discarding the component on ngDestroy the effect also gets destroy to avoid memory leak
-6. Defining DI context manually (for GC) when effect() defined other than constructor
+7. Defining DI context manually (for GC) when effect() defined other than constructor

     - Inject the Injector context using inject(Injector) same as constructor(injector: Injector)